FAIRChemistry/FAIRFlow/specifications/datamodel.md

-# Data model for CRC 1333 project B07 TC
+# Data model for the FAIRFlowChemistry platform

-This is the perliminary data model for CRC 1333 project B07.
-At the current time, the data model is still under development and major changes can occur at any time.
-Please feel free to make changes and contribute to the project.
+In this markdown file the structure of the data model for the FAIRFlowChemistry platform is defined.
+It follows the syntax specified by the sdRDM engine.

 ## Objects